 A farmer went out to sow his seed.
 As he was scattering his seed some fell along the path and the birds came and ate it up.
 Some fell on rocky places where it did not have much soil.
 It sprang up quickly because the soil was shallow but when the sun came up the plants were scorched and they withered because they had no root.
 Other seed fell among thorns, which grew up and choked the plants.
 Still others fell on good soil where it produced a crop a hundred, sixty, or thirty times what was sown.
 He who has ears let him hear.
 (Matt 13:3-9)

 In this first parable in the farmer’s field symbolizes the world, and the seed is His Word sown throughout the Age of Man.
-The four kinds of soil describe mankind’s various responses to His Word and the birds represent Satan.
+The four kinds of soil describe humanity’s various responses to His Word, and the birds represent Satan.
 We know this because the Lord Himself interpreted this parable for us in Matt.
 13:18-23.

 “Listen to what the parable of the sower means: When anyone hears the message about the kingdom and does not understand it, the evil one comes and snatches away what was sown in his heart.”
 This tells us some people who hear the word do not become believers.

 “The one who received the seed that fell on rocky places is the man who hears the word and at once receives it with joy.
 But since he has no root it lasts only a short time.
 When trouble or persecution comes because of the word, he quickly falls away.”
 Some people hold the word in their minds but never allow it into their hearts.
 The fact that they fall away proves it was only an intellectual understanding, not an emotional commitment.
 To people like this the Lord may be a great teacher with an important message, but He’s not their Lord, and He’s not their Savior.